LakshyaKhatri/Bookshelf-Reader-API/README.md

 Function                | url                    | Return
 :----------------------:|:----------------------:|:----------------------------------------------------:
-Upload Bookshelf Image  | /api/create-bookshelf/ | ID of the created uploaded image (Inside the Response Header)
+Upload Bookshelf Image  | /api/create-bookshelf/ | ID for referring the uploaded image (Inside the Response Header)
-Spine Line Drawn Image  | /api/bookshelf/\<bookshelf-id\>/ | Spine line drawn image Cropped Spines          | /api/spines/\<bookshelf-id\>/ | URLS of the cropped spines images
+Spine Line Drawn Image  | /api/bookshelf/\<bookshelf-id\>/ | Spine line drawn image Cropped Spines          | /api/spines/\<bookshelf-id\>/ | URLS of the cropped spine images

 # Further Implementation

 This project contains scrappers to scrap the information of all the books recognized in the spine image.
-Recognized spine can be sent for text recognition and then the recieved text can be uploaded to below URL's for scrapping the book's information information.
+Recognized spine can be sent for text recognition and then the recieved text can be uploaded to below URL's for scrapping the book's information.

 > *NOTE 1:* It's okay if the recognized text is not accurate.
 The scrapper will automatically find the correct book.
 > *NOTE 2:* The uloaded text is expected to be the book title \[and author name\].